 Community Member of the Year: Mary Zuccato.
 Mary is the Managing Director of Development.
 She is passionate about raising awareness of Castleman disease, connecting patients and loved ones, and fundraising to support groundbreaking research by the CDCN.
 Her dedication has no limits, as she often conducts her team calls while running on her treadmill during her lunch break at Vanguard.
 Since Mary has joined the team, the CDCN has grown from a small research effort into a major funder of research.
 The first two years the CDCN raised and invested $120K for research, but since she took over in year 3 it was over $350K and 600K in year 4.
 She is always focused on what is best for patients and thinking through ways to overcome hurdles between where we are now and a cure.
 Mary has spent a great deal of her personal and professional time dedicated to helping individuals with Castleman disease.
 She is an amazing example of everything that embodies the values of the CDCN!

 Physician of the Year: Dr. Thomas Uldrick.
 Dr. Uldrick, from the National Cancer Institute at the NIH, is a superb physician, who treats a large number of CD patients.
 His nomination came from a patient of his who shared that "Dr. Uldrick is extremely meticulous in his review of every clinical and laboratory abnormality.
 No stone is left unturned.
 Guided by data, he is open to taking novel approaches to treating the various subtypes of Castleman disease.
 In addition to his superb clinical care, Dr. Uldrick is a source of empathy during our most difficult times."
 Dr. Uldrick is also a scientific authority on Castleman disease.
-He serves on the CDCN's Scientific Advisory Board and is the Chair of the ACCELERATE Registry's Certification & Access Subcommittee.
+He serves on the CDCN's Scientific Advisory Board and is the Chair of the ACCELERATE Patient Research Study's Certification & Access Subcommittee.

 Researcher(s) of the Year: Kojo Elenitoba & Megan Lim.
 Drs.
 Elenitoba-Johnson and Megan Lim served as the joint senior authors for the first-ever diagnostic criteria of idiopathic MCD, which was published in the top hematology journal in the world, Blood.
 Working in partnership with Dr. Fajgenbaum, Drs.
 Elenitoba-Johnson and Megan Lim spent countless hours reviewing through over 100 CD cases and collaborating with 32 physicians and researchers from 8 countries on 5 continents that came to Penn to establish the diagnostic criteria.
 This criteria is being used around the world to speed up the time to diagnose and treat iMCD.
 Dr. Megan Lim also leads the Penn Department of Hematopathology, which reviews slides from potential CD cases.
 Dr. Elenitoba-Johnson has recently launched a genomic sequencing study with support from the CDCN and samples from CD patients around the world.
 Dr. Elenitoba-Johnson and Lim also serve on the CDCN Scientific Advisory Board and on the ACCELERATE Steering Committee and Certification & Access Subcommittee, respectively.